Skip to main content

 Read, Watch & Listen

-Seven young musicians performed at a special event celebrating their talents and achievements.
-Each musician was presented with an award and prize by The Right Honourable Lord Mayor of Bristol, Paul Goggin and the Lead Guardian of the Guild of Guardians, Donna Speed, to support them in their musical journey.
+Five talented young musicians performed at a special event on 27 April celebrating their achievements.
+Each received an award and prize from the Lord Mayor of Bristol and the Guild of Guardians to support their musical journeys.

-Selected by Bristol Beacon for their contribution to music in the city, the young people performed at the ceremony in Lantern Hall in front of the Lord Mayor, friends, family and the Guild of Guardians community.
+Selected by Bristol Beacon for their contribution to music in the city, the performers took to the stage in Lantern Hall in front of friends, family and the Guild of Guardians community.

 In Medieval times Bristol retained the services of four entertainers who performed on civic occasions.
 By 1540 they were officially known as the “City Waits”, and the name is presumed to come from the ‘wait-pipe’ which was an early form of oboe.